deontaljaard/polling-py/README.md

 And that's it.

 Note: this isn't production code.
-Inefficiencies exist and you should look into doing proper validation, not be lazy with the queries, set a realistic polling interval and externalise configs.
+Inefficiencies exist and you should look into doing proper validation, exception handling, not be lazy with the queries, set a realistic polling interval and externalise configs.